-- default or delinquency by a debtor; - restructuring of an amount due to the Group on terms that the Group would not consider otherwise. - indications that a debtor or issuer will enter bankruptcy; - adverse changes in the payment status of borrowers or issuers - the disappearance of an active market for a security; or - observable data indicating that there is a measurable decrease in the expected cash flows from a group of financial assets.
+- default or delinquency by a debtor; - restructuring of an amount due to the Group on terms that the Restricted Group II would not consider otherwise. - indications that a debtor or issuer will enter bankruptcy; - adverse changes in the payment status of borrowers or issuers - the disappearance of an active market for a security; or - observable data indicating that there is a measurable decrease in the expected cash flows from a group of financial asset.